mspraggs/mattspraggs.co.uk/content/pages/about.md

 Category: About
 Author: Matt Spraggs

-I'm a physicist turned software engineer currently working as a backend engineer at [Thought Machine](https://www.thoughtmachine.net), a fintech scale-up in London.
+I'm a physicist turned software engineer currently working as a security engineer at [Thought Machine](https://www.thoughtmachine.net), a fintech scale-up in London.

 I received my first degree in Chemical Engineering from the University of Birmingham.
 In pursuit of pure science, I then did a PhD in Theoretical Particle